timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 ## Ingest data and run your first query

 The main dataset is provided by [Kaggle as multiple CSV files][kaggle-download].
-Additionally, we have gathered [other information about stadiums and the outcome of each game][extra-download] to provide you with additional data to analyze.
+Additionally, we have gathered
+[other information about stadiums and the outcome of each game][extra-download] to provide you with additional data to analyze.

 The data is provided in multiple CSV files, each corresponding to a table in the database that contains the following information:

 * **game**
-  * Information about each game (home team, visitor team, week of play, etc.)
+  * Information about each game (home team, visitor team, week of play, and more)
   * `game_id` is a primary key

 * **player**
-  * Player information (display_name, college, position, etc.)
+  * Player information (display_name, college, position, and more)
-  * `player_id` is a primary_key.
+  * `player_id` is a primary key.

 * **play**
-  * Play information (game, play, quarter, down, pass result, etc). _Lots_ of good overall play information to analyze.
+  * Play information (game, play, quarter, down, pass result).
+Lots of good overall play information to analyze.
   * To query a specific play, you need to use `gameid` and `playid` together, as some `playid`'s are reused from game-to-game.